 Overview - Behavioral Sciences Department

-The Behavioral Sciences Department contains undergraduate programs in Psychology, Social Work, Sociology, and Criminal Justice (APS Program).
+The Behavioral Sciences Department contains undergraduate programs in Psychology and Social Work.
 Faculty expertise, skills and professional experience prepare students for a variety of careers and/or graduate study.
 A commitment to the integration of faith and learning provides a rich environment for both personal and professional growth.

 The Psychology Department presents psychology from Christian and scientific perspectives.
 The program intentionally evaluates psychology from within Christian frameworks.
 As we model in our academic program, we prepare and expect students to integrate psychology and their faith both professionally and personally.

 Within this integrative approach, the Psychology program has established the following goals.

 - The program will provide students with an overall knowledge of psychology, including, but not limited to, motivation, emotion, intelligence, health, social behavior, learning, physiological studies, sensation, perception, consciousness, development, memory, thinking, personality, psychological disorders, and psychotherapy.

 - The program will prepare students for professions in the following areas (not exhaustive) – residential care, social and human services, management, marketing, sales, human resources, health-care related positions, corrections, etc. – and for professions requiring graduate study in the following areas (not exhaustive) – clinical or counseling psychology, experimental psychology, pastoral and Christian ministries, child or school counseling, forensic psychology, expressive (art or music) therapies, student development, medicine, nursing, legal professions, teaching, etc.